 - Catnip – Yes, catnip.
 It’s a great companion for a lot of your veggies because the good insects like it.
 I wouldn’t put it directly next to my veggies, but somewhere nearby in a pot.
 Be sure it’s in a pot, it’s a member of the mint family and can be invasive.

 Research and planning are your best friends.
 It’s important to plan out your garden in advance of planting.
-Planning is a real science.
+Planning is real science.
 The science of creating a harmonious garden is different than that of a farm.
-I grew up in Kansas and there are a lot of farms in Kansas so I have always been familiar to the concept of crop rotation (a different crop in the same area each season to fight and protect against disease and insect issues).
+I grew up in Kansas and there are a lot of farms in Kansas so I have always been familiar with the concept of crop rotation (a different crop in the same area each season to fight and protect against disease and insect issues).
 However, I’ve learned that companion planting takes a different angle and train of thought by placing different plants near each other to protect against the diseases and insects to improve productivity.

 Here is a more complete companion planting chart from www.almanac.com to help you determine exactly which plants will help each other out in your garden.
 They also have additional links to help you get the most out of your garden layout.